Tesla Powerwall 3 Review

 How much does the Powerwall 3 cost?

 Tesla officially listed the Powerwall 3 for order online via their website in February 2024.
-Due to the additional features, we first assumed it would be more expensive than the Powerwall 2.
-However, the Price listed is the same as the current Powerwall’s discounted price of US$8,400, including the backup gateway which costs $1,100 if purchased seperately.
-However, the actual cost could be considerably lower once any incentives or rebates are factored in, making the new Powerwall more affordable than ever.
-Additional 13.5kWh battery expansion units are also available for an extra $7300 per unit.
+Due to the much higher power output and additional features, we assumed it would be significantly more expensive than the Powerwall 2.
+However, the US price was initially listed as being the same as the current Powerwall’s price of US$8,400, including the backup gateway, which costs $1,100 if purchased separately.
+However, the actual cost appears to vary widely depending on which state you are in, local regulations, and certified installer rates.
+For example, in Houston, Texas, the price is shown as US $10,209.
+However, after local incentives are factored in, the price is almost halved at $5,286, making it a very affordable option.
+Note the price does not include installation, wiring, switchboard modifications or solar.

 Should you order the Powerwall 3?

-If you live in North America, the short answer is yes if you require a powerful solar battery backup system in 2024.
-The Powerwall 3 appears to be a well-engineered, feature-packed system from Tesla.
-The impressive 11.5kW power rating, 20kW max solar input, and 6 MPPTs make this a great option for modern all-electric homes with solar EV charging.
-However, it’s not ideal for households with solar already installed.
+The Powerwall 3 is a well-engineered, feature-packed system from Tesla.
+The impressive 11.5kW power rating and up to 20kW of solar input make this a great solution for modern all-electric homes with solar EV charging.
 For those wanting to add battery storage to an existing solar system, the Powerwall 2 might be a better option.
-Although, if you’re considering upgrading your solar in the future, the Powerwall 3 has the advantage of 6 independent MPPTs and up to 20kW of solar.
-The cost is on par with the Powerwall 2, making it very reasonable since Tesla revised the price several times in recent years.
+Alternatively, replacing your existing solar inverter with a Hybrid inverter, such as those from the Deye, Sungrow or Fronius, could be a much better option and enables more flexible battery storage options.
+If you have a small or undersized solar system and are considering upgrading it in the future, Powerwall 3 has the advantage of 6 independent MPPTs and up to 20kW of solar.